GDGAlgiers/Devfest22Challenges/Web/FundMeChain/README.md

   - `Description`: String [Small description of why the need of spending a specific amount of money].
   - `amount` : uint [The amount of ether to be spent].
   - `recipient`: Payable address [The wallet that is going to receive the ether].
-    > These are the required attributes, you can add more to help in the development of the solution(and you need to__*consider it as a hint ;)*).
+    > These are the required attributes, you can add more to help in the development of the solution(and you need to\_\__consider it as a hint ;)_).
 - The solidity compiler is configured under the **0.8.17** version, feel free to change it to your preferred solidity version on `./hardhat.config.js`

 - The compiled smart contracts will be generated inside `src/blockchain`, check the artifacts path inside `./hardhat.config.js`.
 - You may use any CSS framework to implement the design.
-- This challenge focuses more on writing the smart contract, testing it, and integrating it with the Front end, minimalistic design that implements the required functionalities is more than accepted.
+- This challenge focuses more on writing the smart contract, testing it, and integrating it with the Front end, a minimalistic design that implements the required functionalities is more than accepted.

+## Evaluation

+This challenge has maximum points of **30** for implementing all the required features.

 ## Setup